Content and Streaming Media Marketing Analytics and Video Streaming Content Marketing effectiveness

 This approach can identify which media content watched in common, which order, what are / can be the related contents … and so on.
 All in all pretty talkative approach.
 [Hint: if any of the identified trajectories missed, journey can be triggered back with proper marketing action]

-Moreover this will even identify Exit points (last played shows and potentially typical behaviour patterns for your next analytics stage).
+Moreover this can elevate your Content Release Schedule Analytics and Optimization and this will even identify Exit points (last played shows and potentially typical behaviour patterns for your next analytics stage).

 Streaming Media Prescriptive Analytics: If „chain” breaks, action can be taken immediately